 - Other goods and services necessary to achieve rehab objectives

-- Payment for transportation and vehicle modification (in some cases).
+- Payment for transportation and vehicle modifications (in some cases)

-To locate your state’s Department of Vocational Rehabilitation, you can access your state’s resources through the Amputee Coalition’s State Resource Map or you can contact the National Limb Loss Resource Center at 888/267-5669.
+To locate your state’s Department of Vocational Rehabilitation, you can access your state’s resources through the Amputee Coalition’s State Resource Map, through Community Connections, or you can contact the National Limb Loss Resource Center at 888-267-5669, option 1.

 Easter Seals Job Training and Placement